-- Abstract: This American National Standard specifies requirements for sterile, single-use, extracorporeal hard-shell cardiotomy/venous reservoir systems and soft venous reservoir bags intended for use as a blood reservoir during cardiopulmonary bypass (CPB) surgery. - Keywords: biocompatibility, blood, connector, hold-up, gas, exchanger, oxygenator, packaging, priming, sterility, volume
+Abstract: This American National Standard specifies requirements for sterile, single-use, arterial filters volume

+Keywords: biocompatibility, blood, cell, connector, filtration, flow rate, nonpyrogenicity, packaging, sterility,

 AAMI Standard

 This Association for the Advancement of Medical Instrumentation (AAMI) standard implies a consensus of those substantially concerned with its scope and provisions.
 The existence of an AAMI standard does not in any respect preclude anyone, whether they have approved the standard or not, from manufacturing, marketing, purchasing, or using products, processes, or procedures not conforming to the standard.
 AAMI standards are subject to periodic review, and users are cautioned to obtain the latest editions.